microsoft/pxt-mkc/README.md

 ### mkc build --watch --serve

-When building within a virtual machine without USB access, the `--serve`, or `-s` option starts a local web server that serves the compiled binaries by the build process.
+When building within a virtual machine without USB access, like in GitHub Codespaces or Windows Subsytem for Linux, the `--serve`, or `-s` option starts a local web server that serves the compiled binaries by the build process.

 ```